aregtech/areg-sdk/README.md

 ## More than embedded[![](./docs/img/pin.svg)](#more-than-embedded)

-When we were designing AREG SDK, the guiding principle was to provide homogeneous solution for multithreading, multiprocessing and internet communication wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
+When we were designing AREG SDK, the guiding principle was to provide a homogeneous solution for multithreading, multiprocessing and internet communication wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
 These services are neither processes, nor tasks managed by the operating system, they are software components with predefined interface, which methods are invoked remotely.
 <br><a href="docs/img/areg-services.png"><img src="docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:70%;height:70%"/></a><br>
 > 💡 In current version, the AREG engine handles multithreading (_Local_) and multiprocessing (_Public_) communication.

 The AREG engine forms a fault tolerant system, automatically discovers services, automates communication, simplifies distributed programming, and helps developers to focus on application business logic as if they would program a single process application with one thread where methods of objects are event-driven.
 The engine guaranties that:
 * The crash of one application does not cause the crash of the system.
 * The service clients are automatically notified about service availability status.
-* The client requests are automatically invoked to run on service component.
+* The client requests are automatically invoked to run on the service component.
 * The service responses are automatically invoked on the exact client, and they are not mixed or missed.
 * The subscriptions on data, responses and broadcasts are automatically invoked on client when service triggers a call.